 A compound single-word verb is a compound verb of more than one word acting as a single verb.
 It may be connected by a hyphen, or a combination of two words acting as a one verb.

 Conditional conjunctions are used to show that something will happen on the condition that something else happens or to describe a hypothetical or unreal situation.
-This is done by making one clause in a sentence subordinate to or dependent on another clause (subordinate clause /dependent clause) within the same sentence.
+This is done by making one clause in a sentence subordinate to or dependent on another clause within the same sentence.
+This subordinate/dependent clause is the conditional clause, while the clause it depends on is an independent clause.
 Such a sentence is referred to as a conditional sentence as it contains a conditional clause.